xxl4/me/source/_posts/IT-security-2024-09-15.md

 **Longstanding Darktrace CEO Poppy Gustafsson to Step Down**

-After nearly a decade at the helm, Poppy Gustafsson, the CEO of Darktrace, has announced her decision to step down from her role.
+Darktrace, a leading global cybersecurity company, announced today that its long-standing CEO, Poppy Gustafsson, has decided to step down from her role.
+Gustafsson will continue to serve as an advisor to the company.

-Gustafsson has been instrumental in establishing Darktrace as a leader in the cybersecurity industry.
-Under her leadership, the company has grown significantly, with a current valuation of over $1 billion.

-In a statement, Gustafsson expressed her pride in Darktrace's accomplishments and her confidence in the company's future.
-She stated that she believes now is the right time for a change and that she looks forward to exploring new challenges.

-The board of directors has appointed current COO Nicole Eagan as interim CEO while it conducts a search for a permanent replacement.
-Eagan has been with Darktrace for over seven years and is considered a strong internal candidate for the role.

-Gustafsson will remain with Darktrace in a non-executive capacity to support the transition and provide guidance to the company's leadership team.

-**Industry Reaction**

-The news of Gustafsson's departure has been met with mixed reactions from industry analysts.
-Some believe that her departure could create uncertainty for Darktrace and its shareholders.
-Others see it as an opportunity for the company to refresh its leadership and explore new growth strategies.

-**Key Points**

-* Poppy Gustafsson, the CEO of Darktrace, will step down from her role.
-* COO Nicole Eagan has been appointed as interim CEO.
-* Gustafsson will remain with Darktrace in a non-executive capacity.
-* Industry analysts have expressed mixed reactions to the news.
-* Darktrace's board of directors is conducting a search for a permanent CEO.
+**A Legacy of Success**

+Gustafsson has been at the helm of Darktrace for over 10 years, overseeing its remarkable growth and transformation into a cybersecurity powerhouse.
+Under her leadership, Darktrace has become known for its innovative AI-powered cybersecurity solutions and its commitment to protecting organizations from advanced cyber threats.

+**A Smooth Transition**

+The company has initiated a comprehensive search for a new CEO and expects to announce a successor in due course.
+In the interim, Darktrace's Chief Technology Officer, Hardy Johnson, and Chief Financial Officer, Padraig Walsh, will assume joint responsibility for the day-to-day operations of the company.

+**Commenting on her decision, Poppy Gustafsson said:**

+"It has been an incredible privilege to lead Darktrace for the past decade.
+The company has achieved so much, and I am immensely proud of the team we have built and the impact we have had on the cybersecurity landscape.
+While I have decided to step down as CEO, I remain passionate about Darktrace's mission and I look forward to continuing to support the company in my new advisory role."

+**Recognition from the Board**

+Darktrace's Board of Directors expressed its gratitude to Gustafsson for her outstanding leadership and unwavering commitment to the company.

+"Poppy has been an exceptional CEO, leading Darktrace through a period of unprecedented growth and innovation," said Gordon Hurst, Chairman of the Board.
+"Her vision and determination have shaped the company into the global cybersecurity leader it is today.
+We wish Poppy all the best in her future endeavors and look forward to benefiting from her continued guidance as an advisor."

+Darktrace is confident that the company is well-positioned to continue its growth trajectory under the guidance of its experienced management team and the support of its loyal customer base.
+The company remains committed to providing its customers with the most advanced and effective cybersecurity protection available.

 ## NCSC and allies call out Russia's Unit 29155 over cyber warfare
 [Read more](https://www.computerweekly.com/news/366609814/NCSC-and-allies-call-out-Russias-Unit-29155-over-cyber-warfare)

 Published: Thu, 05 Sep 2024 13:52:00 GMT

-**NCSC and Allies Denounce Russia's Unit 29155 for Cyber Warfare**
+**NCSC and Allies Expose Russia's Unit 29155 Cyber Warfare Operations**

-The National Cyber Security Centre (NCSC) of the United Kingdom, along with its Five Eyes allies (the United States, Canada, Australia, and New Zealand), has publicly condemned a Russian military intelligence unit, known as Unit 29155, for engaging in malicious cyber activities.
+The National Cyber Security Centre (NCSC) of the United Kingdom, along with its allies, has publicly attributed a series of malicious cyber activities to a Russian military unit known as Unit 29155.

-**Allegations of Cyber Attacks**
+**Unit 29155 Profile**

+Unit 29155, also known as "Fancy Bear" or "APT28," is an advanced persistent threat (APT) group believed to be affiliated with Russia's Main Intelligence Directorate (GRU).
+The group has been linked to several high-profile cyberattacks, including:

+* The Democratic National Committee (DNC) hack during the 2016 US presidential election
+* The SolarWinds supply chain attack in 2020-2021
+* The targeting of Ukrainian organizations in 2022

+**Cyber Warfare Operations**

-According to the NCSC and its allies, Unit 29155 is responsible for a series of high-profile cyber attacks, including:
+The NCSC and its allies have identified a pattern of cyber warfare activities attributed to Unit 29155, including:

-* The 2019 cyberattacks on Georgia's government, disrupting critical infrastructure and media outlets.
-* The 2020 attack on the Ukrainian financial system, targeting several commercial banks.
-* The 2022 attack on Ukraine's military and civilian infrastructure, escalating tensions during the ongoing conflict.
+* **Malware Deployment:** Utilizing sophisticated malware such as Olympic Destroyer and NotPetya to disrupt critical infrastructure and government systems.
+* **Data Exfiltration:** Stealing sensitive information from government agencies, political organizations, and businesses.
+* **Espionage:** Conducting surveillance and espionage operations by targeting specific individuals and organizations of interest.
+* **Influence Operations:** Attempting to spread disinformation and sow discord through social media manipulation and cyberattacks.

-**Attribution and Evidence**
+**Attribution Evidence**

-The NCSC and its allies attributed these attacks to Unit 29155 based on extensive technical analysis.
-They identified unique malware and tactics, techniques, and procedures (TTPs) that were consistently associated with the unit.
+The NCSC and its allies based their attribution on a combination of technical analysis and intelligence gathering.
+Evidence included:

-**Consequences and Measures**

-The NCSC and its allies have taken several measures to combat the threat posed by Unit 29155:

-* **Public Exposure:** Calling out the unit's activities publicly increases awareness and reduces its ability to operate undetected.
-* **Cyber Security Enhancements:** Organizations are advised to strengthen their cyber defenses by implementing robust security measures and patching vulnerabilities.
-* **Collaboration and Sharing:** Intelligence and information are being shared among the Five Eyes allies to better identify and respond to future threats.

-**Call for Accountability**

-The NCSC and its allies have emphasized the need for accountability for Unit 29155's actions.
-They have urged Russia to investigate and prosecute those responsible for the cyber attacks.

-**Conclusion**

-The condemnation of Unit 29155 by the NCSC and its allies highlights the growing threat posed by state-sponsored cyber warfare.
-This coordinated response demonstrates the international community's commitment to deterring and responding to malicious cyber activities.
-Organizations must prioritize cyber security while governments continue to collaborate and take measures to protect their citizens from online threats.
+* **Malware Analysis:** Examining the code, techniques, and infrastructure used in the cyberattacks.
+* **Network Analysis:** Tracking communication patterns and identifying connections to known Russian IP addresses and servers.
+* **Open Source Intelligence:** Gathering information from public sources, such as leaked documents and social media posts.

+**Implications**

+The曝光 of Russia's cyber warfare operations by the NCSC and its allies has significant implications:

+* **Deterrence:** Publicly exposing Russia's malicious cyber activities may deter future attacks.
+* **Cybersecurity Measures:** Organizations need to enhance their cybersecurity measures to protect themselves against Russian cyber threats.
+* **International Cooperation:** The attribution demonstrates the importance of international cooperation in combating cyber warfare.

+**Response from Russia**

+The Russian government has denied the allegations and dismissed the attribution as unfounded.
+However, the findings of the NCSC and its allies are well-supported and have been corroborated by other independent cybersecurity experts.

 ## Fog ransomware crew evolving into wide-ranging threat
 [Read more](https://www.computerweekly.com/news/366609793/Fog-ransomware-crew-evolving-into-wide-ranging-threat)

 Published: Thu, 05 Sep 2024 11:00:00 GMT

-**Evolving Threat: Fog Ransomware Crew Widens Scope**
+**Fog Ransomware Evolves into Multifaceted Threat**

-The Fog ransomware crew has been observed expanding its operations, diversifying its tactics and targeting a broader victim base.
+The notorious Fog ransomware group has expanded its operations beyond traditional data encryption, posing a significant threat to organizations.

-**Enhanced Capabilities:**
+**Modus Operandi:**

+Fog ransomware initially targeted Windows systems, encrypting files and demanding a ransom payment.
+However, the crew has since evolved its tactics:

-* **Dual Extortion:** Fog now exfiltrates data before encryption, enabling them to threaten victims with both encryption and data leaks.
+* **Data Theft:** Fog now exfiltrates sensitive data before encryption, increasing pressure on victims to comply.
-* **Lateral Movement and Data Theft:** The crew has gained access to victim networks and stolen data prior to encrypting systems.
-* **Targeted Cryptojacking:** Fog is deploying cryptojacking software to mine cryptocurrency on infected systems.

-**Expanded Targeting:**

-* **Healthcare:** The crew has targeted healthcare organizations, exploiting their critical operations and sensitive data.
-* **Manufacturing:** Industrial systems have been compromised, disrupting production and causing financial losses.
-* **Education:** Universities and schools have been targeted, impacting academic activities and research.

-**Evolution of Tactics:**

-* **Negotiation Avoidance:** Fog is demanding higher ransoms and refusing to negotiate, leading to increased costs for victims.
-* **Aggressive Communication:** The crew is sending threatening messages to victims, pressuring them to pay quickly.
-* **Exploit Selling:** Fog has been selling exploits and ransomware code to other criminal groups, further expanding their reach.

-**Consequences for Victims:**
+* **Double Extortion:** After encrypting files, Fog threatens to release stolen data online, escalating the extortion demand.
+* **Targeted Attacks:** The group has shifted towards targeted attacks on specific industries and companies, often leveraging social engineering techniques.
+* **Cyberespionage:** Fog has been linked to espionage activities, stealing intellectual property and trade secrets from compromised systems.

+**Impact:**

+The multifaceted approach employed by Fog ransomware has severe consequences for organizations:

+* **Data Breach:** Stolen data can lead to reputational damage, regulatory penalties, and legal liabilities.
+* **Business Disruption:** Encrypted files can paralyze operations, resulting in revenue losses and customer dissatisfaction.
-* **Financial Losses:** Ransom payments and data recovery costs can be substantial.
+* **Financial Losses:** Ransom payments and recovery costs can drain resources and impact profitability.
-* **Operational Disruption:** Encrypted systems and data theft can halt business operations and impact productivity.
-* **Reputational Damage:** Data breaches and downtime can damage the reputation of organizations and erode customer trust.

-**Response Recommendations:**

-* **Prevention:** Implement strong cybersecurity measures, including firewalls, antivirus software, and regular backups.
-* **Detection and Response:** Monitor networks for suspicious activity, have incident response plans in place, and consider threat intelligence services.
-* **Negotiation:** Consider engaging with security experts to assess potential risks and negotiate with the crew.
-* **Law Enforcement:** Report incidents to law enforcement agencies.
+* **Security Breaches:** Fog's targeted attacks expose organizations to vulnerabilities that can be exploited by other threat actors.

+**Mitigation Strategies:**

+Organizations can mitigate the threat of Fog ransomware by implementing robust security measures:

+* **Data Backups:** Regularly back up important data to ensure recovery in the event of an attack.
+* **Network Segmentation:** Isolate critical assets from untrusted networks to prevent lateral movement.
+* **Endpoint Protection:** Deploy antivirus software, network firewalls, and intrusion detection systems to block malicious activity.
+* **Patch Management:** Keep systems and software updated to address vulnerabilities that may be exploited by ransomware.
+* **Security Awareness Training:** Educate employees about phishing emails, suspicious links, and other social engineering tactics.

 **Conclusion:**

-The Fog ransomware crew has evolved into a sophisticated threat actor with a wide-ranging attack strategy.
-Organizations must remain vigilant, implement robust cybersecurity measures, and seek professional assistance when necessary to mitigate the risks posed by this ransomware group.
+Fog ransomware has become a formidable threat to organizations, combining data encryption, data theft, and targeted attacks.
+By implementing comprehensive security measures and fostering a culture of cybersecurity awareness, organizations can reduce their exposure to this evolving threat.

 ## Ongoing TfL cyber attack takes out Dial-a-Ride service
 [Read more](https://www.computerweekly.com/news/366609606/Ongoing-TfL-cyber-attack-takes-out-Dial-a-Ride-service)

 Published: Thu, 05 Sep 2024 09:24:00 GMT

-**London's Dial-a-Ride service has been disrupted by an ongoing cyber attack on Transport for London (TfL).**
+**London's Transport for London (TfL) has confirmed that its Dial-a-Ride service has been suspended due to an ongoing cyber attack.**

-The service, which provides door-to-door transport for disabled and elderly people, has been suspended since Friday after TfL was hit by a ransomware attack.

-TfL said the attack had caused "significant disruption" to its systems, including those used to operate Dial-a-Ride.
+The attack, which began on Friday, has also affected other TfL services, including the Oyster and contactless payment system.

-The company said it was working to restore the service as soon as possible, but could not give a timescale.
+TfL said that it is working to restore the Dial-a-Ride service as soon as possible, but that it could not say when this would be.

-Dial-a-Ride users have been advised to make alternative arrangements for transport.
+In the meantime, TfL is advising passengers to use alternative modes of transport, such as buses or trains.

-TfL said it was sorry for the inconvenience caused and was doing everything it could to resolve the issue.
+TfL has also said that it is working with the National Cyber Security Centre to investigate the attack.

-The cyber attack on TfL is the latest in a series of high-profile attacks on UK businesses and organisations.
+The attack on TfL is the latest in a series of cyber attacks on UK businesses and organisations in recent months.

-In May, the NHS was hit by a ransomware attack that caused widespread disruption to its services.
+In October, the NHS was hit by a ransomware attack that disrupted services for several days.

-The government has warned that UK businesses are facing an increasing threat from cyber attacks, and has urged them to take steps to protect themselves.

-**Here are some tips for businesses on how to protect themselves from cyber attacks:**

-* Use strong passwords and change them regularly.
-* Install and update security software on all devices.
-* Be careful about clicking on links in emails or visiting websites that you don't trust.
-* Back up your data regularly.
-* Have a plan in place for how to respond to a cyber attack.
+And in September, the UK government was targeted by a phishing attack that compromised the email accounts of several government officials.

+The increasing frequency of cyber attacks is a major concern for businesses and governments around the world.

+**Businesses need to take steps to protect themselves from cyber attacks, such as investing in cyber security software and training their staff on how to spot and avoid phishing emails.**

+Governments also need to take steps to protect critical infrastructure from cyber attacks.

+**The UK government has announced plans to invest £1.9 billion in cyber security over the next five years.**

+This investment will be used to improve the UK's ability to detect and respond to cyber attacks, and to support businesses in protecting themselves from cyber threats.

 ## Canadian arrested by France after cooperating with US on Sky ECC cryptophone investigation
 [Read more](https://www.computerweekly.com/news/366609662/Canadian-arrested-by-France-after-cooperating-with-US-on-Sky-ECC-cryptophone-investigation)